Calgary’s rivers, lakes and waterways can be a fun and refreshing way to spend a hot summer day but keep in mind - where there’s water, there is risk.

 Life jackets are a must

-If you plan on enjoying the water by rafting or boating, you should always wear a properly fitted life jacket.
+If you plan on enjoying the water by rafting or boating, you must always wear a properly fitted life jacket.
 It’s not only a bylaw requirement; it can also save your life.

 Life jacket safety